SmartekWorks/smartekworks.github.io/swat/ref_web_operation.md

 It is meaningless that you try to ignore the operation in scenario/flow builder because you can simply not add it.
 However, sometimes you may need to ignoring an operation in you case.

 Like the policy in ignoring parameter by ignoring variables, you can ignore the entire operation when you uncheck the **Using Data Option** of all the variables related to the operation in case data dialog.
-(You can also using case export/import function to do so.)
+(You can also do so by using case export/import function.)

 For example, you may have a *Search* operation with a *Search Box* and a *Search Button*, and you use only one variable `{SearchKey}` for the *Search Box*.
 You can bypass the *Search* operation by unchecking the **Using Data Option** of the variable `SearchKey` in case.

 When an operation is ignored, you can not see the operation and evidence in your test result.

-Note: To ignore the operation, you need to use at least one variable for the target operation.

-Attention: If you ignore all the parameters in an operation, the operation will still be executed without any interaction.
+Note: If you ignore all the parameters in an operation, the operation will still be executed without any interaction.
 Though there is no interaction in execution, you can access the evidences of the operation in test result.